 Our ambition for young people in post-16 is to give them the skills they need to enter the world of work.
-Our ultimate goal is employment within the community or as part of the Foundation.
+Our ultimate goal is to provide opportunities for work within the community or as part of the Foundation.

-We recognise that due to the complexities and challenges that many of our young people face, this may be an experience or work placement within the organisation rather than the community, but we still ensure this has purpose and meaning.
+We recognise that due to the challenges that many of the young people at Prior's Court face, this may be an experience or work placement within the organisation rather than the community, but we still ensure this has purpose and meaning.

-Our Vocational Skills Area of Learning contains key programmes of skill acquisition, each focused on employment sectors, in which young people develop skills and experiences based on their pre-existing skillsets and interests.
+Our Vocational Learning Area of Learning contains key programmes of skill acquisition, each focused on employment sectors, in which young people develop skills and experiences based on their pre-existing skillsets and interests.
 Young people will have the opportunity to access both the land-based and hospitality learning programmes, as well as all of their sub-programmes.
 A team of specialist staff ensure all young people access a range of experiences, on-site and off-site, to practice and develop their skills.

-The two key streams of skill acquisition are:
+The two key programmes of skill acquisition are: